The author is a guitarist and bassist with over 35 years of experience as a musician.

 If you know you are going to primarily subject your bass to hard rock and heavy metal, this is an instrument to consider.
 There is a good reason so many guitarists and bassists in the metal genre have chosen Jackson over the years.

 Also, note that this bass is available as a four and five-string with active electronics in the slightly pricier JS3.

 5. Epiphone Thunderbird IV

 The next bass on my list certainly stands out from the rest!
 The Epiphone Thunderbird is modeled after the classic Gibson Thunderbird and shares many of the same attributes.
 Epiphone builds their gear based on Gibson specs, so you know you can expect the best.

 The Thunderbird is an interesting bass in that it has the edge to get the job done in hard rock or metal, but it is also classy enough to use in any genre.
 With its reverse body and sunburst finish, it has the looks to stand apart from just about every other bass in the world, but of course, what really matters is sound.

 According to Epiphone’s website, the Epiphone Thunderbird features a mahogany body with a hardrock maple bolt-on neck and rosewood fingerboard.
 The pickups are Epiphone’s Thunderbird Bass Plus Humbuckers, and controls are set up J-Bass style with a volume knob for each pickup and a single tone knob.

-Thunderbird tone is growly and warm and perfect for rock music.
+The Thunderbird tone is growly and warm and perfect for rock music.
 The electronics are passive, but the humbuckers and mahogany body bring a slightly more aggressive vibe than the typical Jazz-bass sound.
-Still, roll the controls in the right direction and this bass will do jazz, blues, country or just about anything else you ask it.
+Still, roll the controls in the right direction, and this bass will do jazz, blues, country, or just about anything else you ask it.

 Which Budget Bass?